this-isnt-me/ogPypeline/docs/source/drillingformulas.rst

 fluid_drop_before_kick(pressure_value, pressure_units, gradient_value, gradient_units, annulus_value, annulus_units)

+.. list-table:: Function Inputs
+   :widths: 30 70
+   :header-rows: 1

+   * - Input Name
+     - Input Description
+   * - pressure_value
-   #. pressure_value : overbalance pressure value (Integer or Float)
+     - overbalance pressure value (Integer or Float)
+   * - pressure_units
-   #. pressure_units : overbalance pressure units (String)
+     - overbalance pressure units (String)
+   * - gradient_value
-   #. gradient_value : pressure gradient value (Integer or Float)
+     - pressure gradient value (Integer or Float)
+   * - gradient_units
-   #. gradient_units : pressure gradient units (String)
+     - pressure gradient units (String)
+   * - annulus_value
-   #. annulus_value : pipe capacity value (Integer or Float)
+     - pipe capacity value (Integer or Float)
+   * - annulus_units
-   #. annulus_units : pipe capacity units (String)
+     - pipe capacity units (String)

 This function calculates the ammount of fluid that can be lost before taking a kick.
 The function takes in three value inputs(Integers or Floats) and three units input(String).
 To see the range of pressure units that can be input into the function see the Pressure units section under General Conversions.
 To see the range of pressure gradient units that can be input into the function see the Pressure Gradient units section under Drilling Conversions.
 To see the range of pipe capacity units that can be input into the function see the Pipe Capacity units section under Production Conversions.
 The function returns a dictionary with two sub-dictionaries:

-   #. "fluid_drop_length" which is a dictionary of different length units and values, to see the range of length units returned see the example code below or the Length units section under General Conversions.
+   * - "fluid_drop_length" which is a dictionary of different length units and values, to see the range of length units returned see the example code below or the Length units section under General Conversions.
+   * - "loss_before_kick"
-   #. "loss_before_kick" : which is a dictionary of different volume units and values, to see the range of volume units returned see the example code below or the Volume units section under General Conversions.
+     - which is a dictionary of different volume units and values, to see the range of volume units returned see the example code below or the Volume units section under General Conversions.

 .. code:: python